skalenetwork/truffle-skale-network-box/README.md

 PRIVATE_KEY=0x0000000000000000000000000000000000000000000000000000000000000000
 ```

-To learn more about using environment variables within a `.env` file plese see:
+To learn more about using environment variables within a `.env` file, see:

 https://www.npmjs.com/package/dotenv